davidvvliet/PixelPolish/README.md

 PixelPolish is a comprehensive web development platform that combines real-time DOM manipulation with AI-powered natural language processing.
 The system enables users to modify web interfaces through both direct interaction and conversational AI commands, while providing detailed analysis and change tracking capabilities.

+## Demo Video

+Watch PixelPolish in action: **[View Demo on YouTube](https://youtu.be/ZILun1Yp5as)**

+See how to manipulate web interfaces using natural language commands and real-time DOM editing capabilities.

 ## Core Features

 ### Interactive DOM Manipulation